ARISTOTLE

 Notes on the Text

-A human being who possesses the virtues of character, the part of his soul "with reason as its controller" has developed dispositions so that he acts in the appropriate ways in various circumstances.
+In a human being who possesses the virtues of character, the part of his soul "with reason as its controller" has developed dispositions so that he acts in the appropriate ways.
 Someone who is brave, for example, is disposed to act in the appropriate ways in frightening situations.
-In these situations, he does not overly afraid or have excessive confidence.

 This shows why the virtues of character are necessary for practical wisdom.